Editor's note: This article was originally published on June 25, and has been updated on Nov. 4.

-It’s been almost a year since civil war began in Ethiopia’s northern region of Tigray, an ongoing conflict that has impacted millions of lives and has been described as a "full scale humanitarian crisis" by the United Nations.
+Nov.
+4 2021 marks one year since civil war began in Ethiopia’s northern region of Tigray, an ongoing conflict that has impacted millions of lives and has been defined as a “full scale humanitarian crisis” by the United Nations.

 As the controversial election took place against national government protocol, Prime Minister Abiy deemed the Tigray elections, and thus the TPLF’s win, illegitimate.
 This went on to raise the question of who really is the leader in Tigray and sparked incidents of violence within the region.